 This will not only give you a better understanding of their everyday life, but it will also help you to scout out potential locations and photo opportunities in advance.

-Spend some time talking with your subject and getting to know them on a personal level.
+Spend some time talking with your subject and getting to know them personally.

 This will not only make them feel more comfortable with you, but it will also help you to capture more natural and candid shots.